morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Let me repeat: The Raspberry Pi 3B, 3B+ and 4B USB subsystems are only able to supply a total of 1200 mA of power total to be divided between all attached devices.

 Note: The Alfa AWUS036ACM adapter, a mt7612u based adapter, requests a maximum of 400 mA from the USB subsystem during initialization.
 Testing with a meter shows actual usage of 360 mA during heavy load and usage of 180 mA during light loads.
 This is much lower power usage than most AC1200 class adapters which makes this adapter a good choice for a Raspberry Pi based access points.
 Other mt7612u and mt7610u chipset based adapters also show low power usage.
-Even the newer mt7921au chipset is a low power chipset so will work well with this setup.
+Even the newer WiFi 6 mt7921au chipset is a low power chipset so will work well with this setup.
 Another adapter that is very good for use in this setup is the Alfa AWUS036ACHM which is an AC600 class adapter that has very impressive range.

 #### Setup Steps

 USB WiFi adapter driver installation, if required, should be performed prior to continuing.

 Note: New and updated Realtek WiFi 5 in-kernel (mac80211) drivers are available in the rtw88 series of drivers.
 If using a rtl8812au or rtl8821/11au based adapter, the driver went into kernel 6.14.
-If using a rtl8814au based adapter, the driver went into kernel 6.15.
+If using a rtl8814au based adapter, the driver went into kernel 6.16.
 If using other Realtek WiFi 5 adapters, it is recommended that you use kernel 6.12 or later.
 If you are using an older kernel, it is possible to install the rtw88, in its modern form, from the following repo:

 https://github.com/lwfinger/rtw88